scriptnull/cmd-vortex/README.md

 ## Contribution
 More than welcomed !

-## Features to be added
+## Things to be done
 - Sending and receiving directories by compressing it.
-- Detailed documentation and usage instructions
+- Write detailed documentation and usage instructions.
+- Write tests.

 ## License
 ![](https://raw.githubusercontent.com/scriptnull/bagpack/master/GPL.png)